dewarim/cinnamon/docs/migration.md

 ### Authentication: LDAP logins

+Note: Work in progress.
 Note: Code for LDAP authentication requires licensing for commercial use beyond testing.

 * Change database to allow LDAP logins

         ALTER TABLE public.users ADD login_type VARCHAR(64) DEFAULT 'CINNAMON' NOT NULL;

+* Edit ldap-config.xml (see: [ldap-confing.example.xml](../ldap-config.exampl.xml)) in CINNAMON_HOME_DIR
+  (that is, into the same directory as cinnamon-config.groovy).
+If you do not need or want LDAP connectivity, you do not need to do anything beyond the previous database change.